direct-adv-interfaces/mocha-headless-chrome/README.md

 - **-f, --file** - Path or URL of the page which contains tests (required)
 - **-r, --reporter** - Mocha reporter name (defaults to "spec")
 - **-o, --out** - Path to the file where test result will be saved
+- **-c, --coverage** - Path to the file where coverage info will be saved
 - **-e, --executablePath** - Chrome executable path
 - **-v, --visible** - Show Chrome window
 - **-a, --args** - Chrome arguments ('--' prefix will be added)